 The Ashland Municipal Airport is located 3 miles northeast of downtown at the eastern boundary of the city limits.
-The airport has two runways, both 3,600 feet long, paved in asphalt and in good condition.
+(S03) Ashland Municipal Airport, as designated by the Federal Aviation Administration, has a single runway designated 12/30 which is 3,600 feet long x 75 feet wide.
 The surface area of the airport is approximately 95 acres.
-The airport is only for general aviation and private use.
-The land within the Ashland city boundary and within the Airport Overlay Zone is zoned as E-1, RR-1, R-110 and C-1.
+The airport is a Category 3 General Aviation Airport defined by the Oregon Department of Aviation.
+The land within the Ashland city boundary and within the Airport Overlay Zone is zoned as E-1, RR-1, R-1-10 and C-1.
 Figure 2-17 shows the location of Ashland Municipal Airport.

-The Ashland Municipal Airport does not offer any commercial flights.
+The Ashland Municipal Airport does not offer commercial flights.
 The nearest commercial flights are out of the Rogue Valley International-Medford Airport.
 Medford offers both passenger and freight service to cities throughout the Northwest with connections to larger airports and markets.
 The Rogue Valley International-Medford Airport is 989 acres in size and is located 3 miles north of the Medford central business district near I-5.
 Figure 2-18 illustrates the location of Rogue Valley International Medford Airport as well as several other smaller municipal or regional airports.